 priest Diocese of St. George’s, Newfoundland – the Diocese is now the Diocese of Corner Brook, Labrador.
 Ordained 1969.

 Deer Lake Newfoundland RCMP began to investigate in May 2010.
 Initially set of charges laid 14 December 2011.
 Eventually faced 70 or 71 charges from more than 13 victims.
 Abuse spanned the years 1969 and 1989 and transpired in Port Saunders, Corner Brook, Stephenville, St. Fintan’s, Cape St. George, Deer Lake, Newfoundland, New Brunswick and Nova Scotia.
-Most boys were were 12 or 13 when the abuse started: one was eighth-years-old.
+Most boys were were 12 or 13 when the abuse started: one was eight-years-old.